OkaVatti/CTF-TOOLS/README.md

 			- `python3 -m http.server {port}`
 			- Example of `{port}`: 80 or 8000

+- SQLmap
+	- A tool used for checking for an exploit within a websites sql database that would allow for a reverse shell.

+-

 and finally, last but not least...

 - **METASPLOIT**
 	- metasploit is a pentesting and exploitation framework designed for, well, hacking.
 The framework itself contains hundreds, even thousands of exploits for known vulnerabilities.
 Those for Windows and Linux alike.
 		- I honestly cannot teach you this.
 It's complex as fuck.
 Just lookup "metasploit tutorial" or "metasploit exploits".
-You can also look for exploits on **exploitdb**
+You can also look for exploits on **exploitdb** if you don't feel like searching through hundreds of options within the framework.